azkore/fuel-plugin-scaleio/README.md

 Prepare an environment for building the plugin on the **Fuel Master node**.

 0. You might want to make sure that kernel you have on the nodes for ScaleIO SDC installation (compute and cinder nodes) is suitable for the drivers present here: ``` ftp://QNzgdxXix:Aw3wFAwAq3@ftp.emc.com/ ```.
 Look for something like ``` Ubuntu/2.0.5014.0/4.2.0-30-generic ```.
 Local kernel version can be found with ``` uname -a ``` command.
+//I believe this paragraph is not necessary in the case of MOS, as long as plugin is tested with specific releases of MOS, besides, user cannot do this check before deployment.

 1. Install the standard Linux development tools:
     ```